linuxserver-archive/docker-libresonic/README.md

 * `-e CONTEXT_PATH` for setting url-base in reverse proxy setups - *optional*
 * `-e TZ` for setting timezone information, eg Europe/London

-It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it libresonic /bin/bash`.
+It is based on ubuntu bionic  with s6 overlay, for shell access whilst the container is running do `docker exec -it libresonic /bin/bash`.

 ### User / Group Identifiers